 Kevin Shea, FPS Board Vice Chair: Bio coming soon.

-Scot Zimmerman, FPS Treasurer, resides in Traverse City, and currently serves as Regional President, Northern Michigan for Huntington Bank.
+Scot Zimmerman, FPS Board Treasurer, resides in Traverse City, and currently serves as President, Traverse City for Mercantile Bank.
 Growing up in Traverse City, he spent his childhood climbing the dunes, swimming and sailing on all our lakes, visiting Fishtown, and passing through on the way to explore South Manitou.
 As an adult, he has spent time doing many of the same things with his wife Liz, and two daughters Katy and Maddy.
 Liz, being a Leland native, made the connection to Fishtown important to the family.
 It is this connection that prompted Scot to become involved with the Fishtown Preservation Society.

 Berkley W. Duck III, retired in 2001 as a managing partner of Ice Miller, a large Indianapolis-based law firm, where his practice included corporate governance and finance, securities law, and mergers and acquisitions.
 Berkley is a past chairman of Indiana Repertory Theatre, Conner Prairie Museum, and Crown Hill Cemetery in Indianapolis.
 He is currently serving as the chairman of the board of directors of the Leland Township Public Library and as a member of the board of Leelanau Children’s Center.
 He is the author of Twilight at Conner Prairie: The Creation, Betrayal and Rescue of a Museum, which describes development and resolution of a governance dispute between museum and its trustee, and The Grapevine, a crime novel.
 Berkley is a graduate of Brown University and Harvard Law School.
 He and his wife, Nancy, are residents of Leland.
 They have two children and two grandchildren.